Skip to content

 Wet-weather backup and outdoor ceremony contingency

-Confirm three numbers before deposit on any estate where outdoor ceremony is part of the brief: (1) the wet-weather seated capacity (the indoor or covered backup with no outdoor floor); (2) the latest call-time at which the venue planning team makes the outdoor-versus-indoor decision (typically 6-12 hours pre-ceremony); (3) whether marquee use is included or quoted separately.
-The third number can shift weekend cost by €3,000-€8,000 depending on tenting brief.
-If the wet-weather seated number is below your guest list, the venue does not work for an outdoor-ceremony plan no matter how attractive the outdoor space looks on a sunny afternoon.
+Confirm three numbers before you commit to any estate where an outdoor ceremony is part of the plan: the wet-weather seated capacity, the covered backup with no outdoor floor; the latest hour at which the venue makes the indoor-versus-outdoor call, usually six to twelve hours ahead; and whether marquee use is included or billed separately.
+If the wet-weather number is below your guest list, the estate does not work for an outdoor plan, however good the lawn looks on a sunny afternoon.

 Expert advice